Vanishing bylines deprive editors of high-value portfolio material

 - Did a prior unfavorable relationship exist between the employee and former employer?

 - Did the editors still have sufficient copies of their work to present during a job interview?

 - Was an attempt made to research steps of recourse or learn why the evidence of past performance was eliminated?

 - What steps would you suggest to ASBPE members that would anticipate the possibility – even the most remote – of confrontation with the impact of a byline deletion?

 Now put on your ethics advisory cap.
 Do you think this could happen to you?
 How well are you prepared to weather whatever storm occurs?
 What advice would you give to others?
-Please e-mail your suggestions to email@example.com.
+Please submit your suggestions through our contact form.
 A summary of submitted reactions will be posted in an upcoming “Ethics Mailbag” report.